Moreland City Council

 Housing role and function

 Historically there have been wide differences in residential role and function which have resulted in different housing and population outcomes.
-However in more recent years most areas of the City have become more popular with young adults, particularly students and couples, seeking rental accommodation close to employment and education.
+However in more recent years most areas of the City have become more popular with young adults, particularly students, singles and couples, seeking rental accommodation close to employment and education.
 This is due to a number of factors, but the most important are increased overseas migration, particularly of temporary residents such as students and working visa holders, reduced housing affordability, which pushes low income households (including students) further from the city, and the small size of the housing stock in the inner areas, which is not favourable for large families.
 Most suburbs in Moreland are attract large numbers of younger households, but lose young families, typically consisting of a couple in their thirties and their young children.
 The housing stock in parts of Moreland is mainly two bedroom homes, which might be suitable for a new family with one child, but suddenly becomes crowded when a second child is born, prompting a move to a larger home further north or west.